Skip to content

 Please follow the steps below to ensure your sign-in completes using SSO:

-1. Sign in to the Admin Console with your original OIDC method (Apple, Google or Microsoft) and ensure auto-capture is enabled for your Domain.
+1. Sign in to the Admin Console (org-admin.goodnotes.com) with your original OIDC method (Apple, Google or Microsoft) and ensure you have set up your chosen onboarding method before proceeding - either auto-capture or email invitations.
+If neither is in place, signing in via SSO will create a new empty account instead of joining your organisation.

 2. Sign out